BBVA/docker-hdfs-alluxio-spark/README.md

 Please complete this document if you find errors or lack information.
 Just git push it! :)

+# Local environment

+Because this is using for development, tweaking images, etc. its recommended to be generous with the minishift parameters.

+    minishift start --vm-driver=kvm --memory 10480 --cpus 4 --disk-size 100g

+Docker images are optimized for development, and not for deployment, that is, images build fast, but require more disk space.
+The 20g of the the default vm minishift brings up becomes full in two or three builds.

 # Docker images

 The folders called ```hdfs```, ```alluxio```, ```spark``` and ```zeppelin``` contain the Dockerfiles and boot.sh script for each container.